lupyuen/stm32-blue-pill-rust/README.md

   sudo apt install openocd
   ```

-### Install ST-Link USB driver
+### Install ST-Link USB Driver

-- For Windows only: Install the ST-Link USB driver from
+1. For Windows only: Download the ST-Link USB driver from the ST-Link Driver Website (email registration required): <br>
   http://www.st.com/en/embedded-software/stsw-link009.html

-  If you're using 64-bit Windows, select the 64-bit version of the driver.
+1. Scroll down and click the `Get Software` button

+1. Unzip the ST-Link download.
+Double-click the `dpinst_amd64.exe` installer.

 ### Install `rustup`

-- For Windows only: Install Build Tools for Visual Studio 2017 from https://aka.ms/buildtools <br>
+1. For Windows only: Install Build Tools for Visual Studio 2017 from https://aka.ms/buildtools <br>
     Under "Workloads", select `Visual C++ Build Tools`. <br>
-    Needed by rustup.
+    Needed by `rustup`

-- Install `rustup` (the Rust toolchain installer) from https://rustup.rs/
+1. Install `rustup` (the Rust toolchain installer) from https://rustup.rs/

-- Select the default option when prompted.
+1. Select the default option when prompted.

-- Switch to the nightly Rust toolchain (instead of stable or beta):
+1. Switch to the nightly Rust toolchain (instead of stable or beta):

   ```bash
   rustup default nightly
   ```

-- Install the `rust-std` component `thumbv7m-none-eabi` to cross-compile for ARM Cortex-M3 (the processor used in the Blue Pill):
+1. Install the `rust-std` component `thumbv7m-none-eabi` to cross-compile for ARM Cortex-M3 (the processor used in the Blue Pill):

   ```bash
   rustup target add thumbv7m-none-eabi
   ```

-### Download `stm32-blue-pill-rust` files
+### Download `stm32-blue-pill-rust` Source Files

 - Download the source files from GitHub (install `git` if you haven't):